laishaun/captcha-ocr-solver-IMDA/README.md

 ## Notes

 - This is a proof-of-concept using basic image enhancement and OCR.
-- Future improvements could include character-level segmentation or a CNN+CTC model.
+- Future improvements could include brightness/contrast tuning and background subtraction as complementary preprocessing steps that can be layered with a domain-specific CNN if sufficient samples could be procured.
+Alternatively, based on the simplistic nature of the captcha generation, synthetic samples would likely be easy to generate as well.

 ---